particle-iot/docs/src/content/guide/how-to-build-a-product/sim-management.md

 SIM Management equips product creators with the functionality needed to operate at scale with cellular-connected devices.
-This suite of tools is focused on reducing friction of managing a fleet of Particle SIM cards at all stages of the SIM lifecycle.
+This suite of tools is focused on reducing friction of managing a fleet of Particle SIM cards at all stages of the SIM life cycle.

 Some of the most notable features of SIM management for products include:
 - **Import and pre-activate SIM cards en-masse** to ensure a smooth unboxing experience